Skip to content

 A letter to your marketing department

-If you hesitated briefly, you might be trapped in the 'marketing quicksand'.
+If I compared your marketing with your competitors’, would it stand out?
+Please take a moment to consider this.
+If you hesitated briefly, you might be caught in 'marketing quicksand’.
 In this situation, the more you try to fit in with your competitors, the deeper you sink into obscurity.

 But here’s the good news: